flaxmans/VCFtoSummStats/README.md

 ./VCFtoSummStats -V ExampleDataFiles/Small_hmel2.5.30f4.vcf.gz -P ExampleDataFiles/popFileHmel.txt
 ```

-As that example illustrates, the program can directly read `.gz` compressed VCF files.
-Note that it relies on the file extension being accurate.

 The main results of that command, assuming it runs successfully on your system,
 will be output to a file: `Small_hmel2.5.30f4.vcf.gz_Unfiltered_Summary.tsv`.